How ABC Delivers Meaningful Outcomes in ABA Therapy

 • Autism Impact Measure (AIM): The AIM tracks how autism affects a child’s day-to-day life.
 While early research supports AIM’s reliability, most studies lack diversity.
 To address this, Action Behavior Centers is partnering with Western Psychological Services (the publisher of the AIM), Dr. Ivy Chong (Little Leaves, Inc.), and Dr. Ryan Martin (Mosaic Pediatric Therapy) to ensure our research includes children from diverse racial, ethnic, and language backgrounds.

-At Action Behavior, we combine evidence-based practices with frequent Family Guidance to make a real difference in the lives of children with autism.
-We are more than just an ABA therapy center – we’re a supportive community that welcomes families with open arms.
+At Action Behavior, we combine evidence-based practices with frequent Family Guidance sessions to make a real difference in the lives of autistic children.
+We are more than just an ABA therapy center—we’re a supportive community that welcomes families with open arms.
 We are here for every milestone, every challenge, and every success.

 • We promise to celebrate your child’s individuality